 News & Events

-ST. CLOUD (7/22/14) — Metro Bus is hosting a community food drive from 5-9 pm Wednesday, July 23 at Summertime by George! outdoor music festival.
-The food drive will benefit Catholic Charities Emergency Services and they Salvation Army food shelves.
+ST. CLOUD (6/22/15) — Metro Bus is hosting a community food drive from 5-8 pm Wednesday, July 24 at the Summertime by George! outdoor music festival.
+The food drive will benefit Catholic Charities Emergency Services and the Salvation Army food shelves.